Yousef-sawy/Note_App/README.md

 ## Backend API Endpoints for Testing

-You can use tools like Postman or `curl` to test the following API endpoints after starting the backend server:
+You can use tools like Postman or `Thunder client in vs` to test the following API endpoints after starting the backend server:

 * **Get all notes:**
     ```